DrustvoEVO/s3-theme/README.md

 # s3-theme
-WP Theme for Summer School of Science
+WordPress theme for Summer School of Science